Appboy/colorpicker/README.md

 # colorpicker

-Internal hosting of the `colorpicker` library, as NPM does not have a the version we use and we have made modifications to the source code.
+Internal hosting of the `colorpicker` library, as NPM does not have the version used by the Braze platform and modifications have been made to the original source code.

-This should be removed when colorpicker is no longer used in platform
+This library is deprecated and should be removed when colorpicker is no longer used in the Braze platform.